oddbird/oddsite/content/work/quarqnet.rst

 QuarqNet needed to integrate
 with Quarq's existing brand,
 both the e-commerce site
-and the packaging and printed collatoral for the Qollector,
+and the packaging and printed collateral for the Qollector,
 Quarq's wearable tracking hardware.
 QuarqNet also matches `Quarq Race Intelligence`_,